ansegura7/TwitterAnalytics/README.md

 ## Performed Analysis
 1. <a href="https://ansegura7.github.io/TwitterAnalytics/analysis/AccountAnalytics.html" >Twitter Account Analytics</a>

+In the following <a href="https://github.com/ansegura7/TwitterAnalytics/tree/master/analysis" target="_blank">folder</a> you can see the results of the previous analyzes.

 ## Dependencies
 The project was carried out with the latest version of <a href="https://www.anaconda.com/distribution/" target="_blank" >Anaconda</a> on Windows.